Conduct meaningful research that advances knowledge. Discover, analyse, and contribute.

 Guided Independence

-The supervisor-student relationship constitutes one of the most important factors influencing dissertation success, yet many students struggle to utilise this relationship effectively.
+Your supervisor-student relationship constitutes one of the most important factors influencing your dissertation success, yet many students struggle to utilise this relationship effectively.

-The supervisor-student relationship constitutes one of the most important factors influencing dissertation success, yet many students struggle to utilise this relationship effectively.
-Developing productive responses to supervisor feedback represents a crucial skill requiring active cultivation.
+Your supervisor-student relationship constitutes one of the most important factors influencing your dissertation success, yet many students struggle to utilise this relationship effectively.
+Developing productive responses to your supervisor's feedback represents a crucial skill you need to actively cultivate.

-Supervisors provide guidance, expertise, and critical feedback, but they are not project managers, co-authors, or providers of answers.
-Responsibility for the research ultimately rests with the student.
-Supervisors help students develop their own ideas rather than dictating what those ideas should be.
-Recognising this principle of guided independence helps students approach supervision productively.
+Your supervisor provides guidance, expertise, and critical feedback, but they are not your project manager, co-author, or provider of answers.
+Responsibility for the research ultimately rests with you.
+Your supervisor helps you develop your own ideas rather than dictating what those ideas should be.
+Recognising this principle of guided independence will help you approach supervision productively.

 This section provides a comprehensive list of all key terms used throughout this research guide.
 Hover over any term to see its definition.